• Skip to primary navigation

 Taipei travel budget

-In case you’re wondering how much it costs to travel Taipei, here is a short breakdown of our average daily expenses in Taipei (read the full breakdown of our Taiwan travel budget here).
+Are you wondering how much it costs to travel to Taipei?
+Here is a short breakdown of our average daily expenses in Taipei (read the full breakdown of our Taiwan travel budget here).

 We spent 12 days in Taipei in total and as you can see above we did a lot of sightseeing in and around the capital city.